 - i.
 Emergency worker dose limits; - ii.
 Process for when emergency worker dose limits are reached and subsequently exceeded; - iii.
-Authorization and documentation processes for authorizing emergency workers to exceed dose limits, including exceeding limits identified in current Federal guidance; - iv.
+Authorization and documentation processes for authorizing emergency workers to exceed dose limits, including exceeding limits identified in current federal guidance; - iv.
 Briefing and documentation processes for communicating risks involved for incurring excessive dose; and - v.
 Any special conditions requiring additional limitations.

 Most incidents, even lifesaving operations, can be managed within established dose limits through exposure mitigating measures and practices (e.g., use of KI, where appropriate; limiting time spent working in radiation areas; rotating available emergency workers).
-Emergency workers may or may not be individuals normally exposed to ionizing radiation as a part of their occupations; furthermore, state and local authorities designate what categories of their workers are classified as emergency workers.
+Emergency workers are individuals who have an essential mission to protect the health and safety of the public, and who could be exposed to ionizing radiation from the plume or from its deposition.
+Emergency workers may or may not be individuals normally exposed to ionizing radiation as a part of their occupations.
+Ultimately, state and local authorities designate what categories of workers are classified as emergency workers.
+Emergency workers may include law enforcement personnel, radiation monitoring personnel, firefighters, health services personnel, EOC personnel, and animal care specialists.
 OROs make every effort to keep emergency worker exposures ALARA.
 However, there may be instances where emergency workers may be at risk of incurring radiation exposure beyond the EPA PAG Manual recommended dose limits for emergency workers.
-Plans/procedures emphasize excess exposures are undertaken only if absolutely necessary, and as authorized and controlled by authorized personnel.
+Plans/procedures emphasize excess exposures are undertaken only as authorized.